Sermon Draft: Prideful Presumption…James 4:13-17

 3. By seeing Christ submitting and seeking God’s will.

-In the Garden of Gethsemane, in an act of submission, Christ bowed His head in prayer to the Father, seeking that His will be done: “If it be Thine will…Thy will be done.”
+In the Garden of Gethsemane, in an act of submission, Christ bowed His head in prayer to the Father, seeking that His will be done: “If it be Thy will…Thy will be done.”
 Why did Christ have to do this?
 Why couldn’t God just let us off the hook?

 Christ had to submit to and seek God’s will because we never did, do, or will.
 Every human has presumed upon God, sought their own will, and has justly borne their consequences.
 No matter how good, no matter how eloquent, no matter.
 Everyone has gone astray.